 - Many say something along the lines of: “Sometimes you choose your camp name, sometimes it chooses you.”

-The strongest message across comments: Let the girls lead.
-If a scout wants a camp name, she can choose it.
+The strongest message across comments by leaders?
+Let the scouts lead.
+If a scout wants a camp name, they can choose it.
 If not, that’s okay too.
 Camp names should bring joy and pride, not embarrassment or discomfort.

 Whether silly, symbolic, or spontaneous, camp names are part of the magic that helps Girl Scouts step outside the everyday and into something adventurous, connected, and memorable.